 Vanessa has been studying sea turtles and the arribada phenomenon at Ostional for over ten years.
 She is a National Geographic Explorer who strongly advocates for the protection of sea turtles at Ostional National Wildlife Refuge.
-Through her involvement with the local community, Vanessa has helped form alliances between the tourism sector and the Refuge, provided scientific data to support wildlife conservation policies, and established two non-profits dedicated to sea turtle and wildlife conservation in the area.
+Through her involvement with the local community, Vanessa has helped form alliances between the tourism sector and the Refuge, provided scientific data to support wildlife conservation policies, and established a non-profit dedicated to sea turtle and wildlife conservation in the area.
 Integrating scientific research into the lives of local communities and visiting travelers is important to her, as she believes it is fundamental to inspiring the behavioral change needed to protect our planet.

 Vanessa Bézy, Ph.D.
 Conservation Biologist,